kubesphere/website/content/en/docs/project-user-guide/configuration/configmaps.md

 ## Use a ConfigMap

 When you create workloads, [Services](../../../project-user-guide/application-workloads/services/), [Jobs](../../../project-user-guide/application-workloads/jobs/) or [CronJobs](../../../project-user-guide/application-workloads/cronjobs/), you may need to add environment variables for containers.
-On the **Add Container** page, check **Environment Variables** and click **Use ConfigMap or Secret** to use a ConfigMap from the list.
+On the **Add Container** page, check **Environment Variables** and click **From secret** to use a ConfigMap from the list.